 Among the 7 songs, Melodies of life is a song that I really liked when I was a 6th grader.
 I learned about this song through a game.
 Before that, I was still a playful boy, always carefree, always just liked to be naughty, not really feeling the wonderful things of music... then Melodies of life changed me.
 Each word of the song helped me understand music more deeply, just like the name "Melody of life".

-The song Giac Mo Muang by musician Giang Son is associated with a memory when I was in 10th grade.
+The song Giac Mo Nam (Morning Dream) by musician Giang Son is associated with a memory when I was in 10th grade.
 I was fascinated by this song when I heard singer Thuy Chi sing it live on stage.
-It was the first time I felt how good our country's country music was.
+It was the first time I felt how good our country’s country music was.
 And at that time I kept thinking, songs like this will definitely be in my album in the future.

 What difficulties did Bao Anh have to overcome to make this album?

-The first difficulty was meeting Mr. Thanh Vuong to convince him to arrange 4 Vietnamese songs for me in my album.
-When we met, Mr. Thanh Vuong said that he would only work with the band he chose because working with familiar colleagues would be much more effective.
-Finally, after many discussions, Mr. Thanh Vuong agreed to work with my band.
-When I received Mr. Thanh Vuong's nod, I was very happy.
+The first difficulty was meeting Thanh Vuong to convince him to arrange 4 Vietnamese songs for me in my album.
+When we met, Thanh Vuong said that he would only work with the band he chose because working with familiar colleagues would be much more effective.
+Finally, after many discussions, Thanh Vuong agreed to work with my band.
+When I received Thanh Vuong's nod, I was very happy.
 During the working process, we communicated very well with each other.

-MV "Sora mo toberu hzu" with Bao Anh playing the Saxophone.
+MV "Sora mo toberu hzu" with Bao Anh playing the saxophone.
 Clip: BA

 I feel very excited and happy because in my first music product, I received support and cooperation from my great teacher and two older brothers.